WeiSin99/scheduling-coursework/README_tabu.txt

   2. Set L = 5 and threshold = 30
   3. Set the initial solution to be the schedule given in data/sinit.json which is based on topological order
   4. Run the tabu search algorithm for K = 10, 100, and 1000 to obtain solutions that minimize the total tardiness
+  5. EXTRA: Hyperparameter tuning to identify more optimal parameters (threshold and tabu list length(L)) and a better schedule.